 - Be able to use another current job offer as leverage

 Browse PayScale, Glassdoor, and similar job sites for the typical average salary of the cyber position you’re interested in.
 For example, a Google search for “cybersecurity risk manager average salary” results in several hits, including here and here.
 Notice that some sites offer a free salary report, matched to the experience, education, and skills you provide, to help you identify you’re worth in the market.

 When inquiring about salary, a job candidate typically has three primary choices:

-- Let the employer offer a salary: Don’t tell them your expected salary – let them offer a figure to you.
+- Let the employer offer a salary: Don’t tell them you’re expected salary – let them offer a figure to you.
 Assume the organization is offering you less than they can afford.

 - Ask for a specific salary: According to a Columbia Business School study, people “making an offer using a precise dollar amount … versus a rounded-off dollar amount … were perceived to be more informed about the true value of the offer being negotiated.”
 That means, asking for $92,650 is a better tactic than asking for a flat $92,000 or $93,000.

-- State a salary range: Your salary range should be based on research of similar jobs in the area and your professional worth.
+- State a salary range: Your salary range should be based on research of similar jobs in the area and you’re professional worth.

 Negotiating Salary and Benefits